grafana/pyroscope/docs/sources/operators-guide/deploy-grafana-fire/upgrade-helm-chart-2.1-to-3.0/_index.md

 ---
 aliases:
-  - /docs/mimir/latest/operators-guide/deploying-grafana-mimir/upgrade-helm-chart-2.1-to-3.0/
+  - /docs/fire/latest/operators-guide/deploying-grafana-fire/upgrade-helm-chart-2.1-to-3.0/
-description: "Upgrade the Grafana Mimir Helm chart from version 2.1 to 3.0"
+description: "Upgrade the Grafana Fire Helm chart from version 2.1 to 3.0"
-title: "Upgrade the Grafana Mimir Helm chart from version 2.1 to 3.0"
+title: "Upgrade the Grafana Fire Helm chart from version 2.1 to 3.0"
 menuTitle: "Upgrade Helm chart 2.1 to 3.0"
 weight: 100
 ---

-# Upgrade the Grafana Mimir Helm chart from version 2.1 to 3.0
+# Upgrade the Grafana Fire Helm chart from version 2.1 to 3.0

-There are breaking changes between the Grafana Mimir Helm chart versions 2.1 and 3.0.
+There are breaking changes between the Grafana Fire Helm chart versions 2.1 and 3.0.
-Several parameters that were available in version 2.1 of the mimir-distributed Helm chart have changed.
+Several parameters that were available in version 2.1 of the fire-distributed Helm chart have changed.

 **To upgrade from Helm chart 2.1 to 3.0:**

-1. Understand the improvements that we made to the Mimir configuration in the Helm chart:
+1. Understand the improvements that we made to the Fire configuration in the Helm chart:

-   - The Mimir configuration is now stored in a Kubernetes ConfigMap by default, instead of a Kubernetes Secret.
+   - The Fire configuration is now stored in a Kubernetes ConfigMap by default, instead of a Kubernetes Secret.
-   - You can override individual properties without copying the entire `mimir.config` block.
-Specify properties you want to override under the `mimir.structuredConfig`.
+   - You can override individual properties without copying the entire `fire.config` block.
+Specify properties you want to override under the `fire.structuredConfig`.
-   - You can move secrets outside the Mimir configuration via external secrets and environment variables.
+   - You can move secrets outside the Fire configuration via external secrets and environment variables.
 Environment variables can be used to externalize secrets from the configuration file.

-1. Decide whether or not you need to update the Mimir configuration:
+1. Decide whether or not you need to update the Fire configuration:

    - If you are using external configuration (`useExternalConfig: true`), then you must set `configStorageType: Secret`.

      > **Note:** It is now possible to use a ConfigMap to manage your external configuration instead.
      > If your external configuration contains secrets, then you can externalize them and use a ConfigMap.
 See _Externalize secrets_.

-   - If you are not using external configuration (`useExternalConfig: false`), and your Mimir configuration contains secrets, chose one of two options:
+   - If you are not using external configuration (`useExternalConfig: false`), and your Fire configuration contains secrets, chose one of two options:

      - Keep the previous location as-is by setting `configStorageType: Secret`.
      - Externalize secrets:

-       1. Move secrets from the Mimir configuration to a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/#working-with-secrets).
+       1. Move secrets from the Fire configuration to a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/#working-with-secrets).
        2. Mount the Kubernetes Secret via `global.extraEnvFrom`:

           ```yaml